CloudLabsAI-Azure/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/bhol.md

 ### Task 6: Prepare payment data in Cosmos DB

 Raw payment data is available in Azure Data Lake storage.
-This exercise walks through loading raw payment data into Cosmos DB by leveraging Azure Synapse Analytics.
+This task walks through loading raw payment data into Cosmos DB by leveraging Azure Synapse Analytics.
 First, linked services are created, these act as the connection strings to external compute resources.
 Next, integration datasets are created, these indicate the location and shape of the data being used in the migration.
 Finally, a pipeline is created to orchestrate moving data from Azure Data Lake Storage Gen2 to Cosmos DB.

+In this task, you will create linked services in Azure Synapse Analytics for Azure Data Lake Storage Gen2 and Azure Cosmos DB for NoSQL.
+You'll then define integration datasets to represent your source (CSV data) and sink (Cosmos DB collection).
+Finally, you'll build a pipeline to transfer data from the CSV file to Cosmos DB, publish the pipeline, and trigger it to run.

 #### Step 1: Create linked services in Azure Synapse Analytics